About Me

 Great picture eh, farming lass born and bred ….. erm nope.
 My farming experience began much later in life and it was a rude awakening I can tell you.

-My parents were always outdoor type people so I grew up with a great fondness and respect for the countryside and love of animals.
-With my first horse came the hunter wellies and the wax jacket - yep I was a country girl or so I thought.
+My parents were always outdoor type people so I grew up with a great fondness and respect for the countryside, with a love of animals.
+With my first horse came the hunter wellies and the wax jacket – yep I was a country girl .. or so I thought at the time.

 That was until in my early 30’s when I went on a date with a Cumbrian farmer.
 After lunch we went back to feed the calves, hey I had been a girl guide so had my wellies in the boot of the car, always prepared.

-It took about five minutes before my Hunter wellies landed me on my backside and I was handed a pair of good old Nora’s, not nearly as fashionable but I looked a lot less silly in the upright position.
+It took about five minutes before my Hunter wellies landed me on my backside and I was handed a pair of good old Nora’s, not nearly as fashionable but I looked a lot less silly in a vertical position.

-As our personal relationship progressed I started to learn about keeping sheep and cows, usually through sign language and lots of ranting obscenities.
-However this didn’t put me off and I moved into the farm full time.
+As our personal relationship progressed I started to learn about breeding sheep and cows, usually through sign language and lots of ranted obscenities.
+However, this didn’t put me off and I moved into the farm full time.

 The very first thing I was told was never to get between a cow and her calf, no problem I could remember that.
-However I was also told that a calf born in the cattle shed had to be moved out quickly or the cows and bulls were likely to crush it.
+However I was also told that a calf born in the cattle shed had to be moved out quickly or the herd was likely to crush it.

-Following a bad car accident I was trussed up like the Christmas chicken in neck brace, plaster and crutches.
-My other half had gone out for a night with his friends and I stayed home to have a relaxing night.
-About 11.30pm I decided to have a wander down to the cattle sheds to check everything was ok.
-There was a new born right next to the round feeder and huge legs tramping all around it.
-Remembering lesson two I hobbled across and managed to move the herd into one section and close the gate, leaving just the cow and calf in the centre section - now just to get them in a holding pen.
+Following a bad car accident I was trussed up like the Christmas turkey in neck brace, plaster and crutches.
+My other half had gone for a night out with his friends and I stayed home to have a relax.
+About 10.30pm I decided to have a wander down to the cattle sheds to check everything was ok.
+There was a new born right next to the ring feeder and huge legs tramping all around it.
+Remembering lesson two I hobbled across and with great effort managed to move the herd into one section and close the gate, leaving just the cow and calf in the centre section – now just to get them into a holding pen.

-Please try to picture this, I am trying to lift a new born calf, still slimey and surprisingly heavy, with a neck in a brace and a crutch under one arm.
-Of course I had forgotten rule one and Mum then decided that touching her baby was a big no-no and it was time to kill me.
-Amazing how quickly you can run with a leg injury isn’t it ….. well it is with an insane beast after you.
+Please try to picture this, I am trying to lift a new born calf, still slimey and amazingly heavy, with a neck in a brace and a crutch under one arm.
+Of course I had forgotten rule one and just as I remebered it Mum decided that touching her baby was a big no-no and it was time to kill me.
+It’s incredible how quickly you can run with a leg injury isn’t it ….. well it is with an insane beast after you.

-So sitting on top of the dividing wall I hatched my devious plan of how to separate mother and calf, get calf into holding pen and then let mother in.
-It took two hours and a lot of physical pain but I finally managed it.
+So sitting on top of the dividing wall, once the tears had subsided, I hatched my devious plan of how to separate mother and calf, get calf into holding pen and then let mother in.
+It took over an hour and a lot of physical pain but I finally managed it.

 Most proud of myself I called the local pub to let my other half know to check on them when he got home, the landlord said he would pass on a message.